Skip, SFM’s safety hero, is on a crusade to prevent slips, trips and falls — including falls from ladders.

 You can prevent many falls from heights by following a few simple rules.

-- Make sure the ladder is in good condition – see our tips on proper ladder inspection
+- Make sure the ladder is in good condition – see our tips on proper ladder inspection.

-- Keep the base of the ladder 1 foot away from the wall for every 4 feet of height
+- Keep the base of the ladder 1 foot away from the wall for every 4 feet of height.

 - Don’t overreach.
 Maintain your balance when working on a ladder and rather than reaching, climb down and move the ladder to a better position.

 Ladder safety resources

-Proper ladder use can be made easier by using the ladder safety app from the National Institute for Occupational Safety and Health .
+Proper ladder use can be made easier by accessing the ladder safety app from the National Institute for Occupational Safety and Health .
 The app includes an angle measuring tool, inspection checklist and rules for proper use.

 SFM offers hundreds of safety training resources to help prevent workplace injuries.
 Download these ladder safety resources to remind your employees not to risk a fall.